 What’s your message for listeners who want to get involved in the work that you and the team are doing at The Graph Foundation?

-So if you head to The Graph.Foundation, that’s our interim website, you can actually see a job board that we have there.
-So if you have any jobs, maybe related to subgraph development, you can reach out to us to have that posted.
-Or you can even reach out if you’re interested in providing some kind of services, because like I said, we’re really trying to build this decentralized web of contributors very quickly.
-And we already get quite a few projects that are in need of a subgraph developer or need some help thinking through the way they want to build their subgraph.
+If you head to thegraph.foundation, that’s our interim website, you can actually see a job board that we have there.
+So if you have any jobs maybe related to Subgraph development, you can reach out to us to have that posted or you can even reach out if you’re interested in providing some kind of services because like I said, we’re really trying to build this decentralized web of contributors very quickly, and we already get quite a few projects that are in need of a Subgraph developer or need some help thinking through the way they want to build their Subgraph.
 And these are opportunities for anyone who’s interested.

 What would be your advice to listeners who want to become more educated in the crypto space?

-Yeah, the first thing I would say is visiting, you know, ethereum.org and some of the very typical informational sites, there’s quite a bit of content that gets updated frequently, you know, on how to either set up a node or how to build a dApp.
-I’d also attend hackathons as much as you can, or even tune into some of their videos and workshops, because you can learn a lot from just even listening to those videos while you’re doing some work.
+Yeah, the first thing I would say is visiting ethereum.org and some of the very typical informational sites.
+There’s quite a bit of content that gets updated frequently on how to either set up a node or how to build a dapp.
+Also attend hackathons as much as you can or even tune into some of their videos and workshops because you can learn a lot from just even listening to those videos while you’re doing some work.

-So you can find me on Twitter @EvaBeylan, I’m pretty active.
-And I’m also in The Graph Discord, and you can find me often at a hackathon or an Ethereum conference.
+So you can find me on Twitter, @evabeylin.
+I’m pretty active and I’m also in The Graph discord, and you can find me often at a hackathon or an Ethereum conference.

 Please support this project